fireflycons/PSCloudFormation/docs/en-US/Get-PSCFNStackOutputs.md

 Required: False
 Position: Named
 Default value: None
-Accept pipeline input: False
+Accept pipeline input: True (ByPropertyName)
 Accept wildcard characters: False
 ```

 ### -NetworkCredential
-'Used with SAML-based authentication when ProfileName references a SAML role profile.
+Used with SAML-based authentication when ProfileName references a SAML role profile.
 Contains the network credentials to be supplied during authentication with the configured identity provider's endpoint.
 This parameter is not required if the user's default network identity can or should be used during authentication.